MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

 #### In the Microsoft XDR portal > Devices with active malware > Devices with malware detections report, why does the Last update seem to be occurring today?

-To see when the malware was detected, you can do the following:
+To see when the malware was detected, you can take the following steps:

 1. Since this is an integration with Intune, visit [**Intune portal**](https://intune.microsoft.com) and select **Antivirus** and then select **Active malware** tab.

 2. Select **Export**.

-3. On your device, go to Downloads, and extract the Active malware_YYYY_MM_DD_THH_MM_SS.0123Z.csv.zip.
+3. On your device, go to Downloads, and extract the `Active malware_YYYY_MM_DD_THH_MM_SS.0123Z.csv.zip` file.

 4. Open the CSV and find the **LastStateChangeDateTime** column to see when malware was detected.

 #### In the devices with malware detections report, why can't I see any information about which malware was detected on the device.